 School officials placed Miller on paid administrative leave pending the outcome of the investigation, Stewart said.

 “At no point in time did we ever uncover anything that pointed to students being involved in any way,” he said.

 Miller’s was the voice the Thunder audience heard during home games.
 The team suspended him from his duties this week.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!